 Every five years, we update the list of projects to be funded by the sales tax.
 Each project has a sponsor agency (such as the SFMTA, SF Public Works, or BART) that is responsible for completing the project.
 It is now time to look ahead and develop the next 5-year program—and we want your input.

 - April-June 2018: The Transportation Authority will conduct outreach to the public, community groups, and local officials to provide information about San Francisco's transportation sales tax and gather input on the projects they would like to see funded over the next five years.

 - Summer 2018: The Transportation Authority will tell sponsor agencies what we heard from the public.
 These agencies will then consider the public's input, input from the Transportation Authority Board and staff, and then submit their proposed project lists to the Transportation Authority.

 - Fall 2018: Transportation Authority staff will release draft five-year project lists for consideration by the public and Transportation Authority Board.
 The Board will then vote to approve the first group of 5-year project lists on October 16, 2018 and the second group of project lists on November 13, 2018.

 - July 1, 2019: The 5-year period begins and agencies can begin implementing the approved projects.

 How do I provide input?

-- Sign up for our email list at the top of this page to receive updates.
+- Sign up for our email list at the bottom of this page to receive updates.